cmanaha/python-elasticsearch-logger/README.rst

 |  |ci_status| |codecov| |gitter|

-**Note: Maintainers needed : For those that have commited in the past code to this repo or are presenting new PRs and have experience and interest on helping to maintain this repo.
-Please get in touch.**
+**Note: Maintainers needed : Those that committed in the past code to this repo or are presenting new PRs and have experience and interest on helping to maintain repos & python libraries (code quality, testing, integration, etc).
+If you are intereted on getting our PR's through and helping others to contribute to the library, please get in touch.**

 Python Elasticsearch Log handler